Nearly Optimal Approximation Rates for Deep Super ReLU Networks on Sobolev Spaces: Optimality of Theorem

 \begin{proof}[Proof of Theorem \ref{Optimality}] By combining Theorem \ref{vcdim} with the result presented in \cite[Theorem 5]{siegel2022optimal}, we can establish the proof for Theorem \ref{Optimality}. \end{proof}

 Furthermore, through the combination of Theorem \ref{main2} with the findings outlined in \cite[Theorem 5]{siegel2022optimal}, we can establish the following corollary.
-This corollary serves to demonstrate the optimality stated in Theorem \ref{vcdim}. \begin{cor} For any $d\in\sN_+$, $C,J_0,\varepsilon>0$, there exists $N,L\in\sN$ with $NL\ge J_0$ such that where $D^2\Phi$ is defined in Theorem \ref{vcdim}. \end{cor}
+This corollary serves to demonstrate the optimality stated in Theorem \ref{vcdim}. \begin{corollary} For any $d\in\sN_+$, $C,J_0,\varepsilon>0$, there exists $N,L\in\sN$ with $NL\ge J_0$ such that where $D^2\Phi$ is defined in Theorem \ref{vcdim}. \end{corollary}

 Note that in this section, we have proven the optimality of the approximation of DSRNs.
 However, if we allow the square of ReLU to appear in any layer of DNNs, the VC-dimension of derivatives of such DNNs will become $\fO(L^3N^2)$, as also shown in \cite{bartlett2019nearly}.
 In other words, we cannot prove the optimality of $\sigma_2$-NNs based on such a bound of VC-dimension.
-Nevertheless, we believe that the approximation rate $\fO(N^{-2(n-2)/d}L^{-2(n-2)/d})$ may not be improved to $\fO(N^{-2(n-2)/d}L^{-3(n-2)/d})$ for $\sigma_2$-NNs, as ReLU can efficiently approximate the square of ReLU \citep{yarotsky2017error}, and the optimality of ReLU DNNs has been proven in \cite{lu2021deep,yang2023nearly}.
+Nevertheless, we believe that the approximation rate $\fO(N^{-2(n-2)/d}L^{-2(n-2)/d})$ may not be improved to $\fO(N^{-2(n-2)/d}L^{-3(n-2)/d})$ for $\sigma_2$-NNs, as ReLU can efficiently approximate the square of ReLU \cite{yarotsky2017error}, and the optimality of ReLU DNNs has been proven in \cite{lu2021deep,yang2023nearly}.
 Obtaining optimal bounds for $\sigma_2$-NNs will be a future research direction.